otrego/community/README.md

 * `Difficulty:DDK` -- *(Double Digit Kyu)* Issues a beginner to programming in the language in the relevant repository (typically Golang) can tackle.
-Issues marked as DDK should be clearly marked with the expectations and requirements by experienced Contributors to Otrego.
+Issues marked as `DDK` should be clearly marked with the expectations and requirements by experienced Contributors to Otrego.
 * `Difficulty:Kyu` -- *(Single Digit Kyu)* Issues an intermediate programmer in the relevant languages can tackle.
-Issues marked as SDK should have clear scope, but can assume general comptency in unit-testing, language style, and algorithms.
+Issues marked as `Kyu` should have clear scope, but can assume general comptency in unit-testing, language style, and algorithms.
-* `Difficulty:Dan` -- Issues an experienced programmer can tackle.
-These issues may have unclear scope, require complex algorithms, or require understanding & integrating with other technologies (Cloud Services, Authentication).
+* `Difficulty:Dan` -- Issues an experienced programmer can tackle. `Dan` issues may have unclear scope, require complex algorithms, or require understanding & integrating with other technologies (Cloud Services, Authentication).
-* `Difficulty:Pro` -- Issues that only the most experienced contributors in Otrego should tackle.
-Pro-issues frequently require significant design and understanding of the game go.
+* `Difficulty:Pro` -- Issues that only the most experienced contributors in Otrego should tackle. `Pro` issues frequently require significant design and significant understanding of the game go.

 We expect most issues to fall in either *Kyu* and *Dan* categories.